 We know that around 140 million Canon EF lenses were produced between 1987 and 2019.
 At this time, the production of new Canon RF lenses for the EOS R mirrorless system began to ramp up, and EF lens models began to be discontinued one by one.
 In February 2021, Canon announced that they had produced 150 million EF+RF lenses, but they did not divulge the split between the two lens mounts.
 Given their new focus on the RF mount, we may never know an EF lens production number more exact than somewhere between 140 and 150 million.

-As a Canon shooter for more than a decade at the beginning of my professional career, I was aware of these crazy numbers.
-What I wasn’t sure about was exactly how many different lens models there had been in the life of the EF lens mount from 1987 to 2020.
+As a Canon shooter for over a decade at the beginning of my professional career, I was aware of these crazy numbers.
+Still, I wasn’t certain exactly how many different lens models there had been in the life of the EF lens mount from 1987 to 2020.
 On a rainy Sunday afternoon, I decided to figure it out.

 Fact: EF stands for Electro-Focus